idiap/bob/src/python/trainer/doc/GMMToolChain.rst

    ...

 We also need a list of input files.
-If you don't have such a list, you can generate the list of all database files using the following command:
+If you don't have such a list, you can generate the list of all dataset files using the following command:

 .. code-block:: bash

    $ find $PGM_PATH -type f -exec basename {} ".pgm" \; > filelist.list
-   $ #filelist.list contains the list of database files without extension:
+   $ #filelist.list contains the list of dataset files without extension:
    $ cat filelist.list
    1001_f_g1_s01_1001_en_1
    1001_f_g1_s01_1001_en_2